MakeryM/MakeryM/README.md

 ---

+In the wild, often spotted cycling or bouldering.
+And on the couch.

+---

 *My story?
 So glad you asked.*

 *As the fine business of designing buildings waved a gentle bye-bye due to the abismal state of the industry, I took it as an opportunity to pivot (as serious people in serious positions like to put it), to learn a new set of skills.
 This is just that.*